 How often should you change the litter in Litter-Robot?

-Typically, you will empty the waste drawer once per week if you have one cat.
+If you have one cat, you will typically empty the waste drawer once per week.
 If you have more than one cat using Litter-Robot, you will typically empty the waste drawer twice every seven to ten days.
 Perform a full cleaning and litter change every one to three months.
+The optional Litter-Robot 4 LitterHopper automatically adds litter to the globe, meaning you'll hardly ever have to refill cat litter.

 What happens when you don't change cat litter?